James Baldwin: Social and political activism

 By the spring of 1963, the mainstream press began to recognize Baldwin's incisive analysis of white racism and his eloquent descriptions of the Negro's pain and frustration.
 In fact, Time featured Baldwin on the cover of its May 17, 1963, issue.
 "There is not another writer", said Time, "who expresses with such poignancy and abrasiveness the dark realities of the racial ferment in North and South."

 In a cable Baldwin sent to Attorney General Robert F. Kennedy during the Birmingham riot of 1963, Baldwin blamed the violence in Birmingham on the FBI, J. Edgar Hoover, Mississippi Senator James Eastland, and President Kennedy for failing to use "the great prestige of his office as the moral forum which it can be."
 Attorney General Kennedy invited Baldwin to meet with him over breakfast, and that meeting was followed up with a second, when Kennedy met with Baldwin and others Baldwin had invited to Kennedy's Manhattan apartment.
 This meeting is discussed in Howard Simon's 1999 play, James Baldwin: A Soul on Fire.
 The delegation included Kenneth B. Clark, a psychologist who had played a key role in the Brown v.
 Board of Education decision; actor Harry Belafonte, singer Lena Horne, writer Lorraine Hansberry, and activists from civil rights organizations.
 Although most of the attendees of this meeting left feeling "devastated", the meeting was an important one in voicing the concerns of the civil rights movement, and it provided exposure of the civil rights issue not just as a political issue but also as a moral issue.

 James Baldwin's FBI file contains 1,884 pages, collected from 1960 until the early 1970s.
 During that era of surveillance of American writers, the FBI accumulated 276 pages on Richard Wright, 110 pages on Truman Capote, and just nine pages on Henry Miller.

 Baldwin also made a prominent appearance at the March on Washington for Jobs and Freedom on August 28, 1963, with Belafonte and long-time friends Sidney Poitier and Marlon Brando.

 Baldwin's sexuality clashed with his activism.
 The civil rights movement was hostile to homosexuals.
-The only overtly gay men in the movement were Baldwin and Bayard Rustin.
+The only overtly queer men in the movement were Baldwin and Bayard Rustin.
 Rustin and King were very close, as Rustin received credit for the success of the March on Washington.
 Many were bothered by Rustin's sexual orientation.
 King himself spoke on the topic of sexual orientation in a school editorial column during his college years, and in reply to a letter during the 1950s, where he treated it as a mental illness which an individual could overcome.
 King's key advisor, Stanley Levison, also stated that Baldwin and Rustin were "better qualified to lead a homo-sexual movement than a civil rights movement".
 The pressure later resulted in King distancing himself from both men.
 Despite his enormous efforts within the movement, Baldwin was excluded from the inner circles of the civil rights movement because of his sexuality and was conspicuously not invited to speak at the March on Washington.